4. Stakeholder engagement

 - Regular discussions between buyers and suppliers on site.

-- Cooperation with manufacturers of infrastructure equipment, e.g. pilot project for the use of waste heat for the preheating of granulate in Pfullendorf (DE).
+- Cooperation with manufacturers of infrastructure facilities, e.g. for the retrofitting of tunnel kilns for ceramic production.

-- Discussions with transport service providers concerning the results of the environmental monitoring, see G4-EN29.
+- Discussions with transport service providers concerning the results of the environmental monitoring, see chapter 9.8.

-- Involvement in various associations and organizations with participation in corresponding management bodies and programs.
+- Involvement in various associations and organisations with participation in corresponding management bodies and programmes.

-- Partnership with the Swiss development organization Helvetas.
+- Partnership with the Swiss development organisation Helvetas.

 G4-27 Response to and dealing with key topics and concerns of stakeholders

-Examples of important topics that were introduced by stakeholders and have been implemented by Geberit include:
+Examples of important current topics that were introduced by stakeholders and have been implemented by Geberit include:

-- Customer training: see Business Report > Business and financial review > Customers.
+- Customer training, see Business Report > Business and financial review > Financial Year 2017 > Customers.

-- “Best-in-class” approach to occupational safety: see Business Report > Business and financial review > Employees.
+- Best-in-class approach to occupational safety, see Business Report > Business and financial review > Financial Year 2017 > Employees.

-- Implementation of social projects: see Business Report > Business and financial review > Social engagement.
+- Implementation of social projects, see Business Report > Business and financial review > Financial Year 2017 > Social responsibility.